Katherine Kazarian

 Katherine S. Kazarian (born June 25, 1990 in East Providence, Rhode Island) is an American politician and a Democratic member of the Rhode Island House of Representatives representing District 63 since January 1, 2013.
-She became House Majority Whip in January 2021.
+She became House Majority Whip in January 2021, and became the first woman to serve as House Majority Leader on May 7, 2026.

 Education

-Kazarian graduated from St. Mary Academy Bay View in 2008 and earned her bachelor's degree in urban studies and economics from Barnard College in 2012, and holds a J.D. degree from Roger Williams University School of Law.
+Kazarian graduated from St. Mary Academy Bay View in 2008 and earned her bachelor's degree in urban studies and economics from Barnard College of Columbia University in 2012, and holds a J.D. degree from Roger Williams University School of Law.